Exeter Township, Berks County, Pennsylvania: Early residents and communities

 The first community created in Exeter was called Snydersville.
 It was populated mostly by relatives of Hans Schneider from the Limekiln area.
 It contained stores, schools, mills, and even a hotel.
 Some of the other communities that developed early were: Baumstown, Black Bear, Jacksonwald, St. Lawrence, Stonersville, Stonetown, Lorane, and Neversink Station.

+Photo of an apartment in Stonersville, August 1958.
+Taken by Cervin Robinson.

 George Boone and family were one of the most influential families in Exeter.
 At one time they owned over 1,000 acre of land in the Township and were among the petitioners to form the Township.

 Of course there's Daniel Boone as well, who we know grew up in Exeter and went on to become famous in his journeys from Kentucky to Missouri.

 Another important name is Lincoln.
 Abraham Lincoln's great-great grandfather, Mordecai had a homestead that is still standing along Heister's creek.

 Growth

 Through the 19th and 20th centuries, Exeter began to grow due to the need for connections, between the city of Reading, Oley, Boyertown, Birdsboro, and King of Prussia.
 Trolley lines pushed through the Township, in the Farming Ridge area on its way to Boyertown and in the Reiffton area headed towards Birdsboro.
-Suburban sprawl got going post WWII to boost Exeter's population and the Route 422 Expy to King of Prussia was completed in the 1980s.
+Suburban sprawl following World War II booster Exeter's population.
+The Route 422 Expy to King of Prussia was completed in the 1980s.

-All of these things lead us up to what Exeter Township is today, a thriving community of over 25,000 people.